[NEW] Our Product Recap for Q2 2025 is live.

 What is IRC Section 409A?

-IRC Section 409A is part of the U.S. tax code that governs the rules for non-qualified deferred compensation plans.
-This includes employee stock options and other forms of equity compensation.
+IRC Section 409A is part of the U.S. tax code that governs non-qualified deferred compensation plans.
+It also applies to certain types of equity compensation, including Non-Qualified Stock Options (NSOs), if they are granted below FMV or include deferral features.

 It ensures that employees don’t pay taxes on compensation they haven’t yet received.
 This applies to unvested stock options, provided the compensation complies with the regulations.